 Handyman Insurance Minnesota

 If you’re looking for handyman insurance, the definition of a handyman is a great way to start.
-A handyman is a person or business doing projects of short duration.
-Let’s say a ½ day or full-day project, maybe just a couple of hours repair.
-It is common for a handyman to be called a handyperson or do-it-yourselfer.
+A handyman is a person or business that undertakes short-duration projects.
+Let’s say a ½ day or full-day project, maybe just a couple of hours of repair.
+It is common for a handyman to be referred to as a handyperson or a do-it-yourselfer.

-Insurance for a handyman is not always easy to find.
+Obtaining insurance for a handyman can be a challenging task.
 Sadly, many insurance companies won’t write you.
 The reason is you are not project-specific and are a generalist, and insurance companies think you a jack of all trades and master of none.

 There is some good news!
 With our assistance, finding handyman liability insurance just got much more accessible.
 We have several companies that write handyman business insurance, plus the rates are fantastic!

-Let us help keep your handyman insurance cost under control.
+Let us help keep your handyman insurance costs under control.
 Click Get My Quote or call us at 952-222-8073.

-Self-employed handyman insurance is general liability insurance and is the core policy Minnesota small businesses should buy.
-Having general liability for a handyman is an essential policy for your business.
+Self-employed handyman insurance is a general liability insurance policy, and it is a core coverage that Minnesota small businesses should consider purchasing.
+Having general liability insurance for a handyman is an essential policy for your business.

 What does handyman business insurance cover?
-Handyman general liability insurance covers bodily injury and property damage claims.
+Handyman general liability insurance provides coverage for bodily injury and property damage claims.
 It offered protection for your premises, product, operations, and completed operations.

-Often insurance companies will include a $500, $1,000 or $2,500 property damage deductible.
-Consider a property damage deductible when determining the proper insurance for your handyperson business.
+Often, insurance companies include a deductible of $500, $1,000, or $2,500 for property damage.
+Consider a property damage deductible when determining the proper insurance and cost for your handy person business.

-Handymen and handywomen though out Minnesota love & use our contractor insurance services.
+Handymen and handywomen throughout Minnesota love & use our contractor insurance services.
 Many are from these cities: Minneapolis, St. Paul, Eagan, Bloomington, Mankato, Duluth, Coon Rapids, Rochester, Burnsville, Wayzata, Minnetonka, Northfield, Brooklyn Park, Alexandria, Brainerd, Richfield, Rosemount, & Apple Valley.

 We deliver low-cost (never cheap) contractor insurance fast and on budget.
-Make us the first and your last call for Minnesota liability insurance.
+Please make us your first and last call for Minnesota liability insurance.

 My Customer is Looking for Proof of Insurance

-Many times a customer or general contractor will be asking for a certificate of insurance so you can work and get paid.
+Often, a customer or general contractor will request a certificate of insurance so that you can work and get paid.
 Most of the time, they are just looking for public liability insurance.
-Still, sometimes they are also looking for additional insured status or commercial auto insurance and workers compensation insurance.
+Still, they may also be looking for additional insured status, commercial auto insurance, and workers’ compensation insurance.

 A certificate of insurance is the standard way of giving proof of insurance.
-It includes things like the insured’s name, address, insurance company, policy number, dates, coverage limits, the certificate holder (the party asking for proof), and is signed by the insurance agent or authorized representative.
+It includes details such as the insured’s name, address, insurance company, policy number, dates, coverage limits, and the certificate holder (the party requesting proof).
+The insurance agent or an authorized representative signs it.

 Business Owners Policy (BOP) – Handyperson Insurance

-A couple of companies are willing to write a handyperson on a BOP.
-A BOP takes a general liability insurance policy and bundles it with extra coverages that many contractors might need.
+A couple of companies are willing to write a handy person on a BOP.
+A BOP combines a general liability insurance policy with additional coverages that many contractors may need.
 If you qualify, a BOP is preferred as it includes business interruption insurance.

-We don’t sell State Farm handyperson insurance or handyperson insurance Geico, who needs to?
-We sell Progressive handyman insurance and some of the cheapest handyman insurance in Minnesota.
+We don’t sell State Farm handyman insurance or handyman insurance from Geico; who needs to?
+We offer handyman insurance from multiple carriers and some of the cheapest handyman insurance companies in Minnesota.

 Please tell us about your Minnesota small business; we are listening.
-We will put together a rock-solid customized plan right for you.
+We will create a customized plan tailored to your specific needs.

 Please do yourself a favor and call 952-222-8073 or use our online form.
 Request your insurance quote now; you will be happy you did!